PingAuthorize

 1. Ensure the Policy Editor server is no longer running by either using bin/stop-server or killing the process.

-2. Locate the backup .zip file that you want to restore.
+2. Locate the backup .zip archive that you want to restore.

-3. Extract the .zip file to the configured database location overwriting the previous policy database file, if present.
+3. Extract the .zip archive to the configured database location overwriting the previous policy database file, if present.

 The default location is the root of the Policy Editor server installation directory.
 If it’s not there, check the location specified by the PING_H2_FILE environment variable.